nostromatic/docker-vnc-vcv/README.md

 - first install it in [Dockerfile](Dockerfile) at line 26: `RUN	apt-get install -y --no-install-recommends firefox notepadqq` (here we add `notepadqq`)
 - then run it, setting it in `DESKTOP_ADDITIONAL_PROGRAMS`

-Example to run ratpoison with notepadqq
+Example: run ratpoison with notepadqq in an interactive container

     docker run --rm \
       --interactive \